 Every year, thousands of people die in distracted driving accidents.
-In recent years, a patchwork of laws have been passed in states across the country—laws that vary in scope and penalties.
+In recent years, a patchwork of laws has been passed in states across the country—laws that vary in scope and penalties.
 But which laws are most effective at keeping people safe?

 There are many distractions behind the wheel.
 But perhaps the most common one is technology.
 Our phones and navigational systems take our minds, eyes and hands away from their primary purpose when driving.
 Such distractions can significantly increase your risk of an accident.